cameronabrams/pestifer/docs/source/usage.rst

 .. code-block:: bash

    $ pestifer run myconfig.yaml

+The first thing ``pestifer`` does with ``run-example`` is to copy the YAML config file for that example into the local directory.
+In this case, the file copied is named ``01-bpti.yaml``, and contains what you see above.

 Generally, pestifer is instructed to execute a series of ``tasks``.
 The first is a ``psfgen`` task, where the experimental coordinates are used with psfgen to generate an initial topology/coordinate file couple.
 The ``source`` block declares we will use the 6pti entry of the RCSB, and we will generate the default biological assembly (which is the only one for this file).
 The second task is solvation and ionization.
 Finally, the system is relaxed at a temperature of 300 K and a pressure of 1 bar.
 By default, there is a minimization in the ``psfgen`` task and the ``solvate`` task.